 I pray that even amid all the hustle bustle that’s come to be associated with this time of year, your heart will remain still and calm as you contemplate the birth of our Lord and Savior on that silent, holy night so many years ago.

-If you like this Christmas-themed coloring page, you’ll probably enjoy the following printables as well:
+If you like this Silent Night coloring page, you’ll likely enjoy the following printables as well.

 - Isaiah 7:14 – Behold, a Virgin Shall Conceive